 How to configure schedule a task to run hidden using Task Scheduler

-- Check the Do not store password option.
-(This is an optional step.
-If you don’t select this option, you’ll need to supply the appropriate credentials to run the task.)
+Clear the Do not store password option.
+(This is an optional step, but if the task isn’t working, check this option and supply the appropriate credentials to run the task.)

 Once you’ve selected the correct options, continue configuring the task with the command you want to run and schedule, but now every time the scheduled tasks run users will no longer see a command window flashing.

 You can always test the configuration by right-clicking the task and selecting Run.